temperlang/temperlang-blog/posts/stretching.md

 and those that don’t and avoid producing translations that trip up “Unreachable code” compiler checks.

-*Cast Away: TFW Your BFF may be a Volleyball* discusses type casting, checking whether a value is of a type before proceeding to treat it that way.
+*Cast Away: TFW Your BFF is a Volleyball* discusses type casting, checking whether a value is of a type before proceeding to treat it that way.
 As noted above, some languages answer “is this value an int, a float, a boolean, or a string” with a resounding “yes!”
 Other